gvwilson/sensibleadventures/wrestler/wrestler.md

 He would say little when Saknus spoke, and would soon leave a tent if he entered.
 We had been closer than friends before Saknus's arrival.
-It hurt me that we grew apart in those years.*
+It hurt me how we grew apart in those years.*

 ---

 "Damn his eyes, where is he?"
-Luft stood and began pacing again.
-"The sun'll be up soon, the dogs are going to want to be fed in a few more hours, and where in hell's our precious bloody snow-for-guts guide?"
+Luft stands and began pacing again.
+"We only have a couple of hours of daylight and the sealfucking elk are going to want to be fed soon.
+Where in hell's our precious primping guide?"

+"I don't think the elk fuck seals."
-"Luft, would you sit down?"
-The older man was sitting on the rear of the dogsled, wrapping and unwrapping the traces around his hands.
-"He's going to show.
+Torvane sits on the rear of the elksled, wrapping and unwrapping the traces around her hands.
+"He'll be here.
 He said first light, so maybe he meant---"

 "We should do this on our own."
-Luft packed a snowball and threw it against the palisade, then stooped to pick up more snow.
-"I told you when we got here, we could do this ourselves.
-Why in Tir's name do we need somebody else?"
-Another snowball smacked against the wall.
+Luft pack a snowball and throws it against the rickety palisade that rings the trading post, then stoops to pick up more snow.
+"I told you when we got here, we can do this ourselves.
+Why in fuck's name do we need him?"
+Another snowball smacks against the wall.

+Argasdottir spots a dark blot approaching the gate.
+"Here he is," she says,
-Just then Argasdottir spotted a dark blot approaching the gate.
-"Eh, Luftie, he's here," he said, struggling to his feet inside a double layer of furs.
-"Hello, Walker, good day!"
+struggling to her feet inside a double layer of furs and wincing as her weight comes down on her bloodied toe.

-The blot resolved itself into the Anuat's solid bulk.
-A head shorter than the older Garheimmen, the hunter was wide across the shoulders and waist.
-His face, the colour of old driftwood, was almost hidden in his parka's black hood.
-A small pack on his back, a pair of skis, and two spears was the only gear he carried.
-He nodded when he reached the southerners and put his skis onto the snow.
+"Hoy, Walker, good weather!"

+The blot becomes the Anuat's solid bulk.
+Half a head shorter than the magician, the hunter is wide across the shoulders and waist.
+His face is the colour of bleached driftwood, almost completely hidden in his parka's black hood.
+A small pack on his back,
+a pair of Garheimmen-style skis, and two spears are the only gear he carries.

+He nods when he reaches the southerners and puts his skis onto the snow.
-"My brother says the river ice is good from here to the mountains," the Anuat said as he lashed his pack onto the sled.
-"He says no-one is there now."
-He moved forward to the sled traces.
-The dogs whined and nuzzled his hands.
+"The river ice is good from here to the mountains," the Anuat says, lashing his pack to the rear of the sled.
+He moves forward to the sled traces.
+The dogs grumble and snuffle his hands.

-"I've already checked those," Luft said sharply.
-The Anuat continued to pull and twist the leather straps, making minute adjustment and re-tying knots.
-The younger man looked at Argasdottir angrily, only to be shushed with a handwave.
+"I already checked those," Luft says sharply.
+The Anuat continues to tug and twist the leather straps, making minute adjustments and tightening knots.
+The young swordsman looks at Argasdottir angrily, only to be shushed with a handwave.

-The Anuat made a last slight adjustment in the length of a trace, then stood, satisfied.
-"Maybe four, maybe five days to the mountains."
-He suddenly smiled, and added, "If the weather is good."
+The Anuat makes a final slight adjustment in the length of a trace and straightens up, patting one of the elk on his head.
+"Maybe four, maybe five days to the mountains with these.
+If the weather is good,"
+he adds.

-He strapped on his skis as carefully as he had tested the dog's traces, then picked up his spears, reversed them, and pushed.
-With a shout and a whipcrack Argasdottir followed in the sled; still cursing, Luft followed behind, a knit cap on his head and his sword slung at his side.
+He straps on his skis as carefully as he tested the elks' traces, picks up his spears, reverses them, and pushes off.
+With a shout and a whipcrack Argasdottir follows in the sled.
+Still cursing under his breath,
+Luft follows behind,
+a thick knit cap on his head
+and his sword bumping against his leg.

-The trading post disappeared behind the first white hill and was soon forgotten as the weary monotony of travel filled their minds.
-Around them the first snows of autumn smoothed the tundra, turning long gravel eskers into unmoving white waves, broken here and there by islands of rock too large to have yet been covered.
-A solitary tern parallelled their path for a time before turning to continue its delayed journey south.
-By unspoken consent, Walker stayed out front, his steady heave, heave, heave on his makeshift skipoles almost hypnotic.
-Seated on the dogsled, Argasdottir finally grunted and pulled a small flask from a pocket of his parka.
-He drew the cork with his teeth and spat it out, then took a deep swallow.
+The trading post disappears behind the first white hill and is soon forgotten as the weary monotony of travel empties their minds.
+The first snows of autumn smooth the tundra around them, turning long gravel eskers into unmoving white waves broken here and there by islands of rock too large to yet be covered.
+A solitary speargull parallels their path for a time before turning to continue its migration south.

+By unspoken consent Walker stays out front, his steady heave, heave, heave on his makeshift skipoles almost hypnotic.
+Seated on the dogsled,
+Argasdottir finally grunts and pulls a small flask from a pocket of her parka.
+She draws the cork with her teeth and slurps the burning liquor.

-"Walker!" he shouted.
+"Walker!" she calls.
 "Time to make camp!"
-The horizon had long since covered the dull copper coin that was the autumn sun.
-They went another half-kilometer before Walker stopped, satisfied with the meager protection offered by a small hollow in the land.
-The Anuat stood his skis and spears together in the snow as Luft came forward to the sled.
+The horizon has swallowed the dull copper autumn sun.
+They go another half-kilometer before Walker halts, satisfied with the meager protection offered by a slight hollow.
+He stands his skis and spears together in the snow as Luft comes forward to the sled.

-"Tir's plums, I ache all over."
-The younger Garheimmen stretched and yawned.
-"Set up the tents, Walker, I'll get the dogs."
-Argasdottir frowned, then relaxed when Walker pulled a small shovel off the sled and began scooping out a patch of snow.
-As the Anuat began to erect their two tents Argasdottir planted five stakes in a circle around their camp.
-He was tying a design on them in red cord when he noticed that Walker had stopped and was watching him.

-"Is anything wrong, Walker?" he asked.
+"Fuck a whale, I ache all over."
+The younger Garheimmen stretches and yawns.
+"Set up the tents, I'll look after the elk."
+Argasdottir frowns,
+but relaxes when Walker takes a small shovel from the sled and begins thumping a patch of snow to flatten it.

+As the Anuat begins to erect their tent
+Argasdottir plants five stakes in a circle around their camp.
+She is tying a design on them in red cord when she realizes that Walker has stopped work and is watching him.
+"Anything wrong?"
+she asks.

-The Anuat scowled.
+The Anuat scowls.
 "What is this?"

-Argasdottir shrugged.
+Argasdottir shrugs.
 "A warding spell.
-If anyone crosses it during the night, or tries to do magic across it, I'll know.
+If anyone crosses it during the night, it'll wake me up.
 Just a precaution."

-The Anuat grunted and went back to work.
-Argasdottir shrugged again and continued his magic.
+The Anuat grunts and goes back to work.
+Argasdottir watches him for a moment, then shrugs and goes back to her spell.

 ---

+*"Be at peace, brother.
-"It will be well, my brother.
-He is not strong, or I would feel him now.
+She is not strong, or I would feel her now.
-I do not even think he can do it."
+I do not even know if she can do what needs done."*

-"Why must I go with them, my brother?"
-His voice was angry.
+*"Then why must I go with them?"*

-"Because you swore an oath, my brother.
-As your father my brother swore, and as your grandfather and his father my brothers all swore."
-My own voice was a whisper.
-I re-made the wizard's spell once Walker had returned to the camp.
-Somewhere in the night a dog found an unlovely smell and mourned.
+*"Because you swore an oath.
+As your father my brother swore, and as your grandmother my sister and her father my brother all swore."
+My voice is a whisper.
+I re-make the wizard's spell after Walker returns to the camp.
+Somewhere in the distance a bear smells something it does not like and growls unhappily.*

 ---